Caesarean Section (C-section)

 What happens during a C-section?

 Ideally, you will be awake and accompanied by your birth partner or supporter.
 You won’t feel pain, but you can expect to feel some tugging and pulling.
-A screen will be put across your chest so that you cannot see what is being done but please be assured that your doctor will inform you of everything that is happening.
+A screen will be put across your chest so that you cannot see what is being done, but please be assured that your doctor will inform you of everything that is happening.

 Your birth partner is welcome to stay with you and will be directed into a changing room to put on suitable clothes before joining you.
 To help you relax or distract you, you are welcome to bring some music with you to play on our iPod dock.

-After two hours in our recovery area, you will be transferred onto a postnatal ward.
+After two hours in our recovery area, you will be transferred to a postnatal ward.
 You will feel some discomfort which is expected after major surgery.
 For a while, it may be difficult to stand or sit up straight and it can even hurt to laugh, but we will ensure that pain relief options and support are discussed with you before you go home.

 Elective Caesarean Birth Patient Information